smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

 ## __`POST` /file/__

-In order to upload a file only, use the below methods to send a file to the Workspace storage.
+In order to upload a file, use the below methods to send a file to the Workspace storage.
 When the "dir=folder name" is added to the URL, the file will be uploaded to the designated folder.